 Domestic Violence & Firearms

-The Metro Nashville Office of Family Safety (OFS) works to prevent and respond to gun violence in interpersonal violence through our work with clients helping them plan for safety when a gun is involved, our High Risk Intervention Panel (HRIP) coordinated case response, and through our multi-disciplinary system-wide DV & Firearms Dispossession Task Force to ensure firearms dispossession required by state and federal law of convicted domestic violence offenders and those with active Order of Protection against them.
+The Metro Nashville Office of Family Safety (OFS) works to prevent and respond to gun violence within interpersonal violence.
+We do this through multiple avenues through our work with clients where we are able to help them plan for safety when a firearm is involved or through our High Risk Intervention Panel (HRIP) coordinated case response and review.
+We also utilize our multi-disciplinary system wide DV & Firearms Dispossession Task force which ensures firearms dispossession required by state and federal law of convicted domestic violence offenders and those with active Order of Protection against them.

 To do this work, we have developed the following resources: